viamrobotics/docs/docs/components/base/_index.md

 ## Available models

-To use a rover or other base, you have to add it to your machine's configuration.
+To use a rover or other base, you need to add it to your machine's configuration.

 Most mobile robots with a base need at least the following hardware: